brama1w/DEALER-swap/README.md

 	<br>
  -Join us, exchange money, for BRM-BRAMA or USDT tokens, to access the events

-- Once you have the tokens, you must send them to this address "0x0Bf73259383A27571606c997670E46fBFa3763CA" , then send the hash of the transaction to brama.brmlphaface@gmail.com, then send the hash of the transaction to brama.brmlphaface@gmail.com
+- Once you have the tokens, you must send them to this address -"0x0Bf73259383A27571606c997670E46fBFa3763CA"- , then send the hash of the transaction to brama.brmlphaface@gmail.com, the next thing is send the hash of the transaction to brama.brmlphaface@gmail.com

 </h1>
 	<div id="content">